zhoshen/autorelease/PITCHME.md

 - Release process is painful and boring: developers should focus on solving problems or features and test cases development
 - Hard to know components release dependency
 - Hard to track release artifact release status
-- Hard to support fine grained releases
+- Hard to support fine grained release controls

 ---